 SteelSeries Rival 310 Comfort of Use

-The SteelSeries Rival 310 is a gaming keyboard that is very pleasant to use.
+The SteelSeries Rival 310 is a gaming mouse that is very pleasant to use.
 A right-handed ergonomic tilt makes it extremely comfortable to hold in the palm of one’s own hand.
 Overall, it has a similar feel to the SteelSeries Rival 500, but is much lighter.

 SteelSeries Rival 310 Wireless Versatility